-In addition to the common notifiable events, DSP recipients must notify DHS within the 14 day notification period, if any of the following events occur, or are likely to occur:
+In addition to the common notifiable events, DSP recipients must notify Services Australia within the 14 day notification period, if any of the following events occur, or are likely to occur:

 - the recipient or their partner plans to travel overseas, OR